 Made In America Music Festival

-Labor Day weekend festival on the Benjamin Franklin Parkway returns
+Labor Day weekend festival on the Benjamin Franklin Parkway returns for its third year

 August 30-31, 2014

 With dozens of top performers and multiple stages on the Benjamin Franklin Parkway, the two-day music festival, produced by Live Nation, Roc Nation and DPS, is one of the year’s can’t-miss events.
 New this year, the Made In America Festival is going bi-coastal with simultaneous festivals in Philadelphia and Los Angeles.

 Read on for our detailed guide on how to make the most out of the weekend’s awesome festivities.

 As in the past, Jay Z has curated a stellar and eclectic mix of performers that should please even the pickiest of music fans.

 On Saturday, August 30, attendees can look forward to headlining sets from hip-hop maven Kanye West and indie rockers The National.
 Other artists taking the stage include Steve Aoki, Chromeo, Mayer Hawthorne, J. Cole and many more.